martinhansen10x/igenzi/igenzi/README.md

 Application is Currently Optimised for IPhone 11 ONLY.

+React-Native 63 - see install guide for setup of environment.

 To Run.

 Clone the git repo.
-yarn install to add dependencies pod install to add iOS pods.
+yarn install to add dependencies - DO NOT USE NPM!!!! pod install to add iOS pods.

 npx run-ios to start the emulator.